instagibbs/bolts/XX-eltoo-transactions.md

 All taproot leaf versions are 0xC0 unless stated otherwise.

+## Use of miniscript

+[Miniscript](https://bitcoin.sipa.be/miniscript/) is used whenever possible to avoid ambiguity in notation, and allow for further analysis.

 ## Funding Transaction Output

 * The value is the channel capacity.